(3 days ago - At the office)

 This desire to blame others comes from a feeling of injustice when things go wrong.
 We don't deserve it so why is this happening to us.
 It's not our fault so why are we being punished.
 Someone else must be causing this.

 This is a dangerous way of thinking because blaming others will not solve the problem.
 It will actually make it worse because when we see ourselves as victims, we tend to feel entitled.
-Other people should fix this issue, not me.
-We become jerks to anyone not making us their first priority or anyone not sympathizing with our issue.
+We expect others to fix it and we give up responsibility for the issue.
+We become jerks to anyone not making us their first priority or sympathizing with our issue.
 This leads to others not wanting to help us and makes the situation worse.

 Things went wrong because of something you did.
 My nose is broken because I went to play basketball.
 You were late for your meeting because you didn't give yourself enough time to account for train delays.
 Once you take responsibility, you stop acting like a victim and waiting for others to help you.
 You decide to rely on yourself to make the situation better which in turn will make it better.
 You become grateful to anyone that helps you which makes them want to help you even more.